adr1enbe4udou1n/laravel-boilerplate/README.md

 ### Backend access

-The first user to register will be automatically super admin with no restriction and will cannot be deleted.
+The first user to register will be automatically super admin with no restriction and will cannot be deletable.
 Both frontend and backend have dedicated login pages.

 ## Development notes

+### Compiling assets with Webpack

+1. If not yet done, get Yarn globally with `npm -g i yarn` and install dependencies with `yarn`
+2. Launch `yarn watch` for compiling assets and start browsersync

+> Note : If assets modified, don't forget to launch `yarn production` before deploy on each production environment.

 ### Permissions definitions